pixeloven/typescript-react-component-library/README.md

 ```bash
 yarn install
 ```
 Now we can either enter into a development environment or build the application.
-To start let's start up the development enviroment.
+To start let's start up the development environment.
 ```bash
 yarn start
 ```